Petaluma, California

 Small-Town Vibe

-Petaluma sparks love among locals primarily because of the old-school, small-town, made in America vibe.
-You’re nestled in the rolling hills of Sonoma County, and that beauty is impossible to ignore, but it’s really more about how much you can slow down in Petaluma and just enjoy walking around a vibrant but chill downtown.
+Petaluma sparks love among locals primarily because of the old-school, small-town, made-in-America vibe.
+You’re nestled in the rolling hills of Sonoma County, and that beauty is impossible to ignore, but it’s more about how much you can slow down in Petaluma and just enjoy walking around a vibrant but chill downtown.

 Chill

-The agricultural heritage of Petaluma and Sonoma County is also a powerful influence with dairy farms, ranches and vineyards filling the surrounding countryside.
+The agricultural heritage of Petaluma and Sonoma County is also a powerful influence with dairy farms, ranches, and vineyards filling the surrounding countryside.
 This fresh local access to produce drives an outsized foodie scene, stunning high-quality farmers’ markets, and some of the world’s best wines a short drive away.
-Outside of that expect tons of family-friendly activities, the local baseball team has done well in the Little League World Series, and there’s more soccer and other sports than a family could possibly want for their kiddos.
-There’s an art gallery community here as well but even more notably families, couples and singles spend much more time enjoying the parks, rolling hills and easy access to the Pacific Ocean for an outdoor lifestyle that is tough to beat.
-World-class biking, hiking and just strolling is always available – as is surfing, paddle-boarding and beach-lounging.
+Outside of that expect tons of family-friendly activities, the local baseball team has done well in the Little League World Series, and there are more soccer and other sports than a family could want for their kiddos.
+There is an art gallery community here as well but even more notably families, couples, and singles spend much more time enjoying the parks, rolling hills, and easy access to the Pacific Ocean for an outdoor lifestyle that is tough to beat.
+World-class biking, hiking and just strolling are always available – as is surfing, paddle-boarding, and beach lounging.

 To see what locals do for fun check out the Petaluma Calendar of Events.